GuideUpdated March 2026

 This is how AI tools extract and cite information.
 No FAQ = no AI recommendations.

-If you answered "no" to 3 or more: Your visibility gap is likely the primary reason your practice is quiet.
-The good news is that every one of these gaps is fixable, and most of them can be addressed in a weekend.
+If you answered "no" to 3 or more: Those missing pieces are likely a big part of why the practice feels quiet.
+The good news is that every one of them is fixable, and most can be improved in a weekend.

-The 15-point checklist we use to audit therapy practice visibility.
-Goes deeper than the self-assessment above, covering Google, AI search, directories, and local SEO.
+The 15-point checklist we use to review Google, AI search, directories, and local SEO when referrals slow down.

 Free download.
 No spam.
 Unsubscribe anytime.